Telessia/JediHand/app/static/default_datas/readme.md

-Extract the Roboflow Dataset in this folder
+Extract the Roboflow Dataset in this folder,
 Hierachy must looks like :

     default_datas/